Captain89/PortfolioProject1/README.md

 * About Us Section:

     The about us section is the main body of text for the website, housed in an eye catching, easy to read container that helps explain who we are, and what we do.
 Also inside the text section are two links, one to the 'Join in' section, and the other to the 'Contact' section.
-The site user is encouraged to read the about us content, as it is short and sweet, providing the user with an instant understanding of what services the site aims to provide, and book a walk using the contact section.
+The site user is encouraged to read the about us content, as it is short and to the point, providing the user with an instant understanding of what services the site aims to provide, and to book a walk using the contact section below.

 /*insert about us image here*/